hilmiyetgin-kdg/Plannit/README.md

 The Event Planning System is a web application designed to help users organize, manage, and track events.
 It allows users to create events, manage tasks, RSVP to events, and categorize events.
 Additionally, users can follow each other and stay updated on their activities.

 ## Features
-User Registration and Management: Register, log in, and manage user profiles.
+User Registration and Management: Register, log in, and manage profile profiles.
 Event Creation and Management: Create, update, delete, and view events.
 RSVP System: RSVP to events and view who else is attending.
 Task Management: Create and assign tasks for events, and track their progress.